 Before you book that hotel and plan for your pet holiday, it’s worth weighing up if travelling with your pet is a good idea for them.
 While it may feel convenient to take them on your trip (after all, kennels can be pricey), it may cause your pet to feel stressed and overwhelmed.

-The first step to successfully holidaying with pets is preparation.
-Make sure you're confident in their capacity to cope and in how suitable the destination is for them.
-Some animals struggle with heat or humidity, while others aren’t suited to colder temperatures.
+To travel successfully with your pet requires preparation.
+Make sure you're confident in their capacity to cope with new surroundings and work out how suitable the destination is for them.
+Some animals struggle with intense heat or humidity, while others aren’t suited to colder temperatures.

-These issues are particularly troublesome if your pet is older or very young, or if it’s unused to being away from you for long periods, has had no regular travel experience or is of a nervous disposition.
+These issues are particularly troublesome if your pet is older or very young.
+Likewise if it’s not used to being away from you for long periods, has had no regular travel experience, or is of a nervous disposition.

-A flight or sea crossing may only take a couple of hours but you have to account for the length of the door-to-door journey and identify any points where you could break it up to offer your pet some respite and reassurance.
+A flight or sea crossing may only take a couple of hours, but you’ll have to account for the length of the door-to-door journey.
+Work out if there any points where you could break up the journey, to offer your pet some reassurance.

-Think about how you would manage with any delays.
-Travelling with a pet will require getting to the airport in good time, so some reconnaissance on routes around the airport, as well as the easiest ways to find your way outside if travelling with a dog, is a good idea.
+It’s also worth thinking about how you would manage with any delays.
+Travelling with a pet means getting to the airport in good time, so looking into routes around the airport, as well as the easiest ways to find your way outside if travelling with a dog, may be worthwhile.